 - The Clery Act does not define what is timely.
-However, the warning should be issued as soon as pertinent information is available, because the intent of a Clery timely warning is to alert the campus community of a criminal event and any continuing threats that are believed to exist. - Clery Act regulations do not specify what should be included in a timely warning.
-However, the warning should include information that would promote actions to encourage security awareness. - The issuance of a Crime Alert should be decided on a case-by-case basis in light of all of the facts surrounding a crime.
-These include factors such as the nature of the crime, a continuing danger to the community, and the possible risk of compromising law enforcement efforts to apprehend the suspect(s) if certain information is made public. - Generally, the Alert should specify the type of reported crime, the time and location where the crime occurred, and specific advice to the community regarding steps to take to avoid becoming a victim of similar crimes.
+However, the warning should be issued as soon as pertinent information is available.
+The intent of a Clery timely warning is to alert the campus community of a criminal event and any continuing threats that are believed to exist. - Clery Act regulations do not specify what should be included in a timely warning.
+However, the notification should include information that would promote actions to encourage security awareness.

+- The issuance of a Crime Alert should be decided on a case-by-case basis considering all the facts surrounding a crime.
+These factors include the nature of the crime, continuing danger to the community, and the possible risk of compromising law enforcement efforts to apprehend the suspect(s) if certain information is made public. - Generally, the Alert should specify the type of reported crime, the time and location where the crime occurred, and specific advice to the community regarding steps to take to avoid becoming a victim of similar crimes.

-The decision to issue a Crime Alert is made by the Director of Physical Plant or his designee, at times after consulting with The President.
+The decision to issue a Crime Alert is made by the Director of Facilities or designee, after consulting with The President.
 The Crime Alert may be issued by any of the Public Information Officers.

-A CRIME ALERT may be disseminated campus-wide using a variety of methods that include official Trenholm State Community College e-mail, advisory posters placed at building entrances and inside locations frequented by members of the campus community, and via social media such as Facebook and Twitter, and by text message.
-Sometimes an alert may be isolated to certain areas of the campus because the threat to the entire campus is negligible.
+A Crime Alert may be disseminated campus-wide using a variety of methods that include Trenholm State Community College's website and/or email, advisory posters placed at building entrances and inside locations frequented by members of the campus community, and via social media such as Facebook and Twitter, and text message.
+Sometimes an alert may be isolated to certain areas of the campus or instructional sites because the threat to the entire College is negligible.